Growth, discovery and characterization of single crystalline Eu$_{0.8}$Pt$_6$Al$_{16.4}$: Experimental details

+The crystals of Eu$_{0.8}$Pt$_6$Al$_{16.4}$ were grown by a similar method as described in Ref. \citenum{Schmidt2025arxiv}, with a different initial ratio of Eu:Pt:Al of 2:10:88.
+Platinum powder with purity of 99.9+\%, aluminum rod with purity of 99.999\% and europium pieces with purity of 99.99+\%.
+The platinum and aluminum were melted together in an arc-furnace \cite{Schmidt2025arxiv} in the ratio 10:88.
+We placed the resulting button and the missing amount of europium in a 2 ml Canfield Crucible Set \cite{CanfieldP.C.KongT.KaluarachchiU.S.2016}.
+We used a box furnace to heat the crucible with the elements sealed inside a silica ampule filled with 0.2~atm of argon.
+It was first kept for 5 hours at 1180~$^{\circ}$C, and then cooled down to 900~$^{\circ}$C over 96 hours.
+At this temperature, we decanted the solution using a centrifuge \cite{Canfield2020}, obtaining relatively large crystals as the one shown in Fig. \ref{fig:EuPtAl_structure}(b).

-The concentration levels of each element were determined by energy dispersive X-ray spectroscopy (EDS) quantitative chemical analysis using an EDS detector (Thermo NORAN Microanalysis System, model C10001) attached to a JEOL scanning-electron microscope (SEM).
-An acceleration voltage of $16\ \text{kV}$, working distance of $10\ \text{mm}$ and take-off angle of $35 ^{\circ}$ were used to measure all standards and crystals with unknown composition.
-Since we were able to obtain polycrystalline arc-melted and single-crystalline samples with the reported composition of Eu$_2$Pt$_6$Al$_{15}$ \cite{Radzieowski2018,Schmidt2025arxiv}, flat samples of this phase were used as a standard for Eu, Pt and Al quantification.
-The spectra were fitted using NIST-DTSA II Microscopium software \cite{Newbury2014}.
-The composition of each crystal was measured at four different positions on an arbitrary crystal faces.
-The average compositions and error bars were obtained from these data, accounting for both inhomogeneity and goodness of fit of each spectra.
+The elemental composition of the crystals was determined by energy dispersive X-ray spectroscopy (EDS) using a JOEL scanning-electron microscope with a Thermo NORAN Microanalysis detector.
+Flat samples of Eu$_2$Pt$_6$Al$_{15}$ \cite{Radzieowski2018,Schmidt2025arxiv} were used as a standard for Eu, Pt and Al quantification.
+The composition of each crystal was measured at four different positions on arbitrary crystal faces.
+All the measurements were done with a $16\ \text{kV}$ acceleration voltage, 10~mm working distance, and $35 ^{\circ}$ take-off angle.
+We used the NIST-DTSA II Microscopium software \cite{Newbury2014} to fit each spectrum, and eventually obtain average compositions and error bars account for the goodness of fit as well as inhomogeneity in the composition.

-Powder X-ray diffraction (PXRD) measurements were performed using a Rigaku MiniFlex II powder diffractometer with Cu K$\alpha$ radiation ($\lambda=1.5406\ \text{\AA}$).
-A few crystals were finely ground to powder and dispersed evenly on a single-crystalline Si zero background holder, with the aid of a small quantity of vacuum grease.
-Intensities were collected for $2\theta$ ranging from $5^{\circ}$ to $100^{\circ}$, in step sizes of $0.01^{\circ}$, counting for 4 seconds at each angle.
-Rietveld refinement was performed on each spectra using GSAS II software package \cite{Dreele2014}.
-Refined parameters included but were not limited to lattice parameters, atomic positions, isotropic displacements and site occupancies.

-For single-crystal X-ray diffraction (SCXRD) measurements, regularly shaped crystal fragments of Eu$_{0.8}$Pt$_{6}$Al$_{15.8}$ were obtained by fracturing the flux grown crystals.
-The fragments were glued to quartz fibers using beeswax.
-The data sets were collected on a Stoe IPDS-II diffractometer (graphite monochromatized Mo $K\alpha$ radiation; oscilation mode).
-Numerical absorption correction \cite{Stoe2014} was applied to the data series.